-- Resource Guide on Sexual Misconduct and Title IX
+- Resource Guide on Non-Title IX Sexual Misconduct

-- Resource Guide for Respondents in Sexual Misconduct Matters
+- Resource Guide for Respondents in Title IX Sexual Harassment Matters

 - Reporting Responsibilities Postcard

 Posters are sent periodically to department offices for posting.
-For additional copies of brochures or posters, please contact the Office of Equity.
+For additional copies of posters, please contact the Office of Equity.